Tracking List: CHIP Food and Farms

 Overview:

 This bill sets a regulatory framework for the sale of hemp products.
 Under the bill, the Cannabis Control Commission establishes standards for their sale, manufacture, packaging, and transportation.
 Marijuana establishments may only sell hemp products that were cultivated and manufactured by a licensed producer in compliance with federal regulations.
-The bill prohibits sale of non-ingestible hemp items that resemble food or candy or that includes labels indicating it may be intoxicating.
+The bill prohibits sale of non-ingestible hemp items that resemble food or candy or that include labels indicating it may be intoxicating.
 It gives local boards of health the authority to investigate violations and enforce penalties, such as removing and destroying non-compliant products, issuing warnings, and revoking permits or licenses as necessary.

 The bill also imposes a 10.75% sales fee on hemp products, which will be allocated for the first five years of the bill to a Hemp Product Education Fund established by the bill.
 Funds will be used for the implementation, administration, and enforcement of hemp laws by local boards of health.